 Local parks are an integral part of a happy, healthy city.
-There are so many benefits that come from having high quality parks.
+There are so many benefits that come from having high quality city parks.
 In perhaps the most noticeable way, they provide beautiful green spaces and they usually have great programs for your community.
-However, there are many benefits underneath the surface.
-Here are just a few of the many benefits that illustrate the importance of local parks in our communities.
+However, there are many health benefits as well as other social goods underneath the surface to having wide, open space in your community.

 Research from Minding our Bodies suggests that stress is reduced, while mental health is boosted, when we are surrounded by natural settings.
-A 2008 study by the University of Illinois also found that children with ADHD performed better on attention tests, after taking a 20-minute walk in the park, than after taking the same walk in a downtown area or residential neighbourhood.
+A 2008 study by the University of Illinois also found that children with ADHD performed better on attention tests, after taking a 20-minute walk in any one of the parks, then after taking the same walk in a downtown area or residential neighbourhood.

-Other factors that boost physical activity within these parks are the presence of enjoyable scenery and frequency of seeing others exercise.
+Other factors that boost physical activity within city parks are the presence of enjoyable scenery and frequency of seeing others exercise.
 A great positive feedback loop can happen here, once your community starts to embrace the importance of parks.

-The importance of parks can also be seen in the economic benefits they possess.
-Businesses near a park see a boost in traffic, as parks have many ways of attracting more people.
-This creates an increase in property value, business traffic and, in the end, the tax base of that community.
+The importance of city parks can also be seen in the economic benefits they possess.
+Businesses near parks see a boost in traffic, as parks have many ways of attracting more people.
+This creates an increase in property values, business traffic and, in the end, the tax base of that community.

 Did you know that one single acre of trees absorbs the carbon dioxide produced by driving a car 11,000 miles?
 According to the NRPA’s Power of Parks, this is exactly the case.
-Air pollution is a significant health concern that leads to many unpleasant symptoms and long-term health issues.
-Not only do parks function as an environmental purifier, they also serve to preserve and conserve a lot of wildlife and plant life, further highlighting the importance of parks.
-Additionally, trees in urban areas can add shade, reducing the risk of heat-related illnesses.
+Air pollution is an important health concern that leads to many unpleasant symptoms and long-term health issues.
+Having public parks in your community can provide immense health benefits, as the air and water in the area are positively affected.

-Finally, green spaces attract people and act as a gather place where neighbors form social ties that produce stronger, safer neighborhoods.
+Finally, green spaces within city parks attract people and act as a gather place where neighbours form social ties that produce stronger, safer neighbourhoods.
 This building of community not only increases safety but also increases the sense of citizenship that people hold to their communities.
 In the end, isn’t that one of the most important things for our social nature?